Polynomial Curve Systems are Exponentially Decaying: A specific

-In general the family $\mathcal{F}_0$ does not satisfies the separation property and the minimal property required in the definition of the admissible family.
-But each $L \in \mathcal{F}_0$ is periodic and is associated to some expanding or attracting edge.
-Moreover, \begin{lema} Suppose $C \subset \Bbb C - P_f$ is a non-peripheral curve and $C'$ is a component of $f^{-t}(C)$.
-Then with the constant depending only on $\mathcal{F}$ and $\mathcal{F}_0$. \end{lema}
+In general, the family $\mathcal{F}_0$ does not satisfy the separation property required in the definition of an admissible family.
+Nevertheless, each $L \in \mathcal{F}_0$ is periodic and is associated to some expanding or attracting edge.
+Let